profgen/profgen/README.md

 - 👀 I’m interested in someone who can help me clone websites and how to do cro job scripts
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on clonning
-- 📫 How to reach me  Oon telegram @prof31a Or the link (https://t.me/prof31a)
+- 📫 How to reach me  on telegram @prof31a Or the link (https://t.me/prof31a)
 - 😄 Pronouns: ...
 Mr
 - ⚡ Fun fact: ...I love to learn